Our Privacy Notice: How Hodge uses your personal information

 Hodge is made up of a number of different legal entities.
 We’ll let you know which entity you have a relationship with, when you take out a product or service with us.

 This notice applies to all of our legal entities.
 The relevant Hodge entity acts as a controller of the personal information that it collects from you.
-If you have any questions, or want more details about how we use your personal data, you can follow the links below to specific areas of our websites:

 Future changes to this notice